 QD Vision Quantum Dots Power Sony’s Triluminos Displays

-In an earlier article we discussed the quantum dot film Nanosys is developing in partnership with 3M for the display market.
-In another article we looked at Nanoco, a UK company who recently signed an exclusive distribution agreement with Dow to produce their cadium-free quantum dots for displays.
-There is also another startup that is also working in this space and already has televisions on the market using it’s ColorIQ quantum dot technology.
+In an earlier article, we discussed the quantum dot film Nanosys is developing in partnership with 3M for the display market.
+In another article, we looked at Nanoco, a UK company who recently signed an exclusive distribution agreement with Dow to produce their cadmium-free quantum dots for displays.
+There is also another startup that is also working in this space and already has televisions on the market using its ColorIQ quantum dot technology.

 QD Vision was founded in 2004 by two MIT doctorate students and currently has 130 employees.
 They are backed by In-Q-Tel, DTE Energy Ventures, Highland Capital Partners, and North Bridge Venture Partners having raised 55 million so far.
 Like Nanosys, the company found direction with a new CEO, Jason Carlson, who focused the company’s efforts on display in 2010.

 The ColorIQ technology debuted this year in Sony 65 and 55-inch high definition sets.
 You can purchase the Sony 55 inch Triluminos Set right now on Amazon.

 According to an article in the Boston Business Journal, the CEO of QD Vision expects ColorIQ to be in millions of Sony TVs in the next 12 to 18 months.
 The technology is quite new so few consumer reviews exist, however, the Amazon customer reviews say very positive things about the colors.
 According to this article by Display Central, the technology is significant because it can offer the same image quality as AMOLED displays at a fraction of the cost and it is available now.

 In an earlier article, we discussed one of the problems facing Nanosys with their usage of cadium in quantum dots.
 Cadium is a banned substance in the European Union and other areas.
 QD Vision may have gotten around this problem by using only small traces of cadium.
 According to Wikipedia: